7 Innovative Ways To Finance a Home Remodeling Project

 Refinancing a mortgage is one of the more common ways homeowners finance their home improvement projects.

-In addition to providing the much needed cash for a home remodeling project, mortgage refinancing can result in a lower interest rate.
-Moreover, a mortgage refinance provides ample opportunity to convert a variable interest mortgage to a lower fixed rate.
+Except when interest rates are high like they are right now, a mortgage refinance can provide the much-needed cash for a home remodeling project and may result in a lower interest rate.
+Moreover, a mortgage refinance provides ample opportunity to convert a variable-interest mortgage to a fixed rate.

 6. Energy-Efficient Mortgage

-A homeowner can benefit from energy-efficient financing whether for buying, selling, refinancing or remodeling a home.
+A homeowner can benefit from energy-efficient financing for buying, selling, refinancing or remodeling a home.

-An energy-efficient mortgage is a beneficial way to finance a home remodeling project that will increase the energy-efficiency of the home.
+An energy-efficient mortgage is a beneficial way to finance a home remodeling project that will increase the home’s energy efficiency.
 Some states have programs specifically for their residents.

 The sole purpose of this loan is to enable homeowners to make their homes more energy-efficient.